The 2026 Legal Awards judging panel

 Chair of the judging panel

 Glenys was President of Liverpool Law Society in 2013-14.
 Glenys was formerly a solicitor specialising in clinical negligence and personal injury work.
 On leaving work she did some research at Liverpool University into the role of public inquiries in restoring trust in the NHS.
-She sits on a research ethics committee at the University of Liverpool and the North-West Research for Patient Benefit committee, as well as being a Director for Merseyside Dementia Friendly Radio.
+She is a Director for Merseyside Dementia Friendly Radio.

 Glenys’ role will be to assist and guide the Panel; however she does not have voting rights.